NAVAL ARCHITECTURE IN SOUTH AFRICA

-6Sigma EPCM (Pty) Ltd ‘s first roots was in Naval Architecture and Engineering Design House.
+6Sigma EPCM (Pty) Ltd has its roots in Naval Architecture and Engineering Design.

 With our studies from 4 top universities in England and Scotland with fellow engineers from Rolls Royce, DNVGL, Babcock, Lloyds, Shell, Technip and Sunseeker, we have built up a great network and group of friends around the world.

-During this period we also practiced Naval Architecture and Marine Engineering full-time in Netherlands where we learned a great deal.
+Our director practiced as a Naval Architect and Marine Engineer in Netherlands where from which we learned a great deal.
 Working at various interesting companies on different project, we gained extensive knowledge in a broad area of ship design.
 From luxury yacht designs for famous names such as Oceanco, Heesen, Director Shipyards and Hakvoort, to general shipbuilding best practices at companies like Damen Shipyards and a variety of offshore engineering companies such as Bluewater Energy Services.

-This enabled us to bring great knowledge back to South Africa, and we can boast with being the only ship repair and conversions company with a Naval Architecture and Engineering Design department.
+This enabled us to bring great knowledge back to South Africa, and we can boast with being the only ship repair and conversions company with a fully capable Naval Architecture and Engineering Design department.

 Business in South Africa is, however, very different than it is in Europe, with naval architecture knowledge spreading much wider than conventional services, as it requires much more understanding of in-situ production methods.
 The two disciplines could not be more interdependent.